gft-page/gft-art-web/README.md

 > This branch demonstrates several ways to integrate Aave with scaffold-eth...

-<Lend/> is a simple React component, leveraging the Aave subgraph for market data, a custom useAaveData react hook to fetch user data, and aave-js to prepare transactions.
-Read more here!
+Lend is a simple React component, leveraging the Aave subgraph for market data, a custom useAaveData react hook to fetch user data, and aave-js to prepare transactions.
+[Read more here](https://medium.com/@azfuller20/lend-with-aave-v2-draft-20bacceedade)!

 The Aave Ape is a helper contract that lets you go long ("ape") the Aave asset of your choice, borrowing a "short" asset on Aave to buy more of the "ape" asset.
 It also lets you unwind your position with an Aave flashloan.
-We walk through the mechanics, testing and the simple <Ape/> frontend in this post.
+We walk through the mechanics, testing and the simple Ape frontend in [this post](https://medium.com/@azfuller20/aave-ape-with-%EF%B8%8F-scaffold-eth-draft-c687874c079e).

-> 🚨 This is experimental code written for educational & learning purposes only, use at your own risk!
+> 🚨 This is experimental code written for educational & learning purposes only, use at your own risk! 🚨

 ---